PPC ads come in many shapes and sizes.

 It’s recommended to include at least three headline variations and two description variations (the same as regular text ads), but you’re able to include up to 15 headlines and four descriptions.

 Make sure the variables you use will make sense no matter the order they serve in.

 App Download Ads

-App Download Ads (and app engagement ads alike) allow you to showcase your app to relevant tablet or mobile users.
+App Download Ads (and app engagement ads alike) allow you to showcase your app to the relevant tablet or mobile users.

 The ads will auto-detect the operating system to showcase either the App Store or Google Play where applicable.

 The app must be live in either market to be eligible.